alexpeachey/end_state/README.md

 * `params` - A hash of params passed when calling transition on the machine.

 The wrapped object has an array `failure_messages` available for tracking reasons for invalid transitions.
 You may shovel a reason (string) into this if you want to provide information on why your finalizer failed.
+You can also use the helper method in the `Finalizer` class called `add_error` which takes a string.

+The wrapped object has an array `success_messages` available for tracking reasons for valid transitions.
+You may shovel a reason (string) into this if you want to provide information on why your finalizer succeeded.
+You can also use the helper method in the `Finalizer` class called `add_success` which takes a string.

 ```ruby
 class WrapUp < EndState::Finalizer